-During CDC Week 18 (week of May 7, 2022), the relative reported rate of ED visits for homelessness6 decreased from the previous reporting period (CDC week 14), and is lower than the rate in the corresponding weeks of 2019, 2020, and 2021 (Graph 6).
-Data regarding ED visits for homelessness should be interpreted with caution; the current CDC definition incorporates patients experiencing homelessness or housing insecurity and behavioral health concerns which have led to an ED visit.
-No statistical warnings or alerts were issued.
+During CDC Week 20 (week of May 21, 2022), the relative reported rate of ED visits for homelessness6 decreased from the previous reporting period (CDC week 18), is currently decreasing, is lower than the rate in the corresponding weeks of 2019, and 2020, but is higher than the corresponding week of 2021 (Graph 6).
+Data regarding ED visits for homelessness should be interpreted with caution; the current CDC definition incorporates patients experiencing homelessness or housing insecurity and behavioral health concerns which has yielded to an ED visit.
+The current trend is increasing.
+No statistical alert or warnings were issued.